SIBO Treatment Overview

 You will need to work with your doctor to find the right prescription.
 Some of the prokinetics studied for SIBO are:

-1. First, start with a SIBO natural treatment option like changing your diet to a low-fermentation plan for a while.
-Sometimes this can be enough to improve symptoms to the point where you can heal through diet modification and lifestyle.
-I also drink non-caffeinated herbal teas and try to find time to do low-stress activities like walking, surfing, swimming, or a light workout.
-I have found that diet and lifestyle modifications are the building blocks of health.
+1. First, start with a SIBO natural treatment option like the Low FODMAP diet.
+Sometimes this can be enough to reduce symptoms by 50%.
+Including non-caffeinated herbal teas like peppermint or fennel in your diet routine as well as the best probiotics for SIBO can also be helpful.
+In conjunction, try to find time to do low-stress activities like walking, surfing, swimming, or light gym workouts.
+Diet and lifestyle modification are the building blocks of health.
 It’s smart to start slowly and naturally.

-3. Some people need SIBO antibiotics.
-I would start with the herbal antibiotics for SIBO first.
-Doing a combination therapy like above can be super effective.
+3. If diet and elemental diet don’t help enough consider SIBO antibiotics.
+Start with herbal antibiotics for SIBO first.
 Herbs like allimed, neem, berberine, oregano, and cinnamon can kill bacteria effectively.

-4. Lastly, if you need a more potent protocol the SIBO antibiotics like Rifaximin and Neomycin are highly effective.
+4. Lastly, if you need the big guns SIBO antibiotics like Rifaximin and Neomycin are highly effective.
 Work with your doctor to develop the appropriate protocol.